johnnyreilly/webpack-esbuild-why-not-both/README.md

 So if you’re a team that wants to have faster builds, but doesn’t have the time to go through a big migration...
 Is there anything you can do?
 Yes.
 There’s a middle ground to be explored.
 There’s a relatively new project named [esbuild-loader](https://github.com/privatenumber/esbuild-loader) developed by [hiroki osame](https://twitter.com/privatenumbr).
 It's a webpack loader built on top of esbuild.
 It allows users to swap out `ts-loader` or `babel-loader` with itself, and massively improve build speeds.

 To declare an interest here, I'm the primary maintainer of [ts-loader](https://github.com/TypeStrong/ts-loader); a popular TypeScript loader that is commonly used with webpack.
 However, I feel strongly that the important thing here is developer productivity.
-As a node-based projects, `ts-loader` and `babel-loader` will never be able to compete with `esbuild-loader` in the same way.
+As node-based projects, `ts-loader` and `babel-loader` will never be able to compete with `esbuild-loader` in the same way.
 As a language, Go really, uh, goes!

 Whilst esbuild may not work for all use cases, it will for the majority.
 As such `esbuild-loader` represents a middle ground; and an early way to get access to the increased build speed that esbuild offers *without* saying goodbye to webpack.
 This post will look at using `esbuild-loader` in your webpack setup.